surniaulula/wpsso-google-merchant-feed/readme.txt

 <h3>Multilingual</h3>

-Google merchant feed XMLs for WooCommerce, Easy Digital Downloads, and custom products are automatically created in your site\'s language(s) from Polylang, WPML, or the installed WordPress languages.
+Google merchant feed XMLs for WooCommerce, Easy Digital Downloads, and custom products are automatically created in your site's language(s) from Polylang, WPML, or the installed WordPress languages.
 After activating the WPSSO Google Merchant Feed XML add-on, see the SSO &gt; Merchant Feeds settings page for the your feed URLs.

 <!-- /about -->